Reduced Cloud Cover Errors in a Hybrid AI-Climate Model Through Equation Discovery And Automatic Tuning: Conclusion

 \section{Conclusion}

-In this study, we present strong online skill of an offline-trained, data-driven yet physically constrained and interpretable parameterization for cloud cover (Equation \ref{data_driven_eq}) alongside a pipeline for automatically calibrating the resulting hybrid climate model with Earth observations.
-The cloud cover parameterization has been derived through symbolic distillation from high-resolution data.
+In this study, we present the first application of a machine-learning based parameterization significantly reducing the persistent cloud cover biases in marine stratocumulus regions (by 24.1–54.2\%) and the Southern Ocean (by 75.8\%) in a global climate simulation.
+We show strong online skill of an offline-trained, data-driven yet physically constrained and interpretable parameterization for cloud cover (equation (\ref{data_driven_eq})) alongside a pipeline for automatically calibrating the resulting hybrid climate model with Earth observations.
+The data-driven cloud cover parameterization, derived via symbolic distillation from high-resolution data, introduces no additional computational burden and maintains the interpretability of the climate model—distinguishing it from many other machine learning-based approaches.
 The parameterization is implemented into a climate model (ICON-A) and an automatic tuning procedure is used to optimize the performance of the resulting ICON-A-MLe model against observations.
 Our tuning approach progressively increases the duration of ICON-A-MLe simulations to keep the required computational resources low.
-The method is characterized by its simplicity, speed, and extensibility to other parameters and metrics. \\ The tuned ICON-A-MLe model substantially reduces long-standing biases in cloud cover and associated radiative fluxes, particularly in regions dominated by low-level clouds (e.g., the Southern Ocean).
+The method is characterized by its simplicity, speed (at the expense of quantifying parameter uncertainty), and extensibility to other parameters and metrics. \\ The tuned ICON-A-MLe model substantially reduces long-standing biases in cloud cover and associated radiative fluxes, particularly in regions dominated by low-level clouds (e.g., the Southern Ocean).
 More broadly, ICON-A-MLe matches or outperforms the original ICON-A model across a wide range of climate metrics.
-When subjected to +4 K surface warming, the model captures physically plausible changes in cloud cover and cloud radiative effects—a crucial step towards improving climate projections. \\ While for benchmarking purposes this study focuses on ICON 2.6.4, we anticipate that both the tuning pipeline and the data-driven cloud cover parameterization would yield similar improvements in newer ICON versions or other climate models.
+We use a ``scheme-swap'' experiment to demonstrate that a significant portion of this improvement is directly attributable to the new cloud scheme itself, independent of the tuning procedure.
+Furthermore, we leverage the scheme's interpretability to identify physical drivers for cloudiness in the Southern Ocean (relative humidity and temperature) and stratocumulus regions (vertical gradient of relative humidity).
+When subjected to +4 K surface warming, the model captures physically plausible changes in cloud cover, radiative effects, and precipitation—a crucial step towards improving climate projections. \\ While for benchmarking purposes this study focuses on ICON 2.6.4, we anticipate that both the tuning pipeline and the data-driven cloud cover parameterization would yield similar improvements in newer ICON versions or other climate models.
 Additional enhancements to the tuning procedure could include verifying model performance in different seasons by varying initialization dates before extending to longer simulation periods.
 Additional metrics and parameters—such as those related to climate system dynamics (e.g., orographic drag or surface wind stress; \cite{giorgetta2018})—could be added to further calibrate the model.
 Regarding the representation of cloud cover in ICON-A, data-driven equations for cloud inhomogeneity and overlap may be beneficial. \\ We emphasize that our approach—discovering a new data-driven equation that can be used as a parameterization and tuning the hybrid climate model—is not specific to the parameterization of cloud cover.
 Given an appropriate training set, this pipeline can be applied to any parameterization of ``fast processes'' that one aims to model with a low-dimensional analytical equation.
 Thus, this work presents a framework for improving climate models using data-driven methods in a practical, computationally efficient, and interpretable way towards hybrid climate models with reduced errors that can provide more robust climate projections for mitigation and adaptation assessments.